-Once you have 1) your residence permit 2) your registered address and 3) your bank account you can register with Kela, the Finnish social Finland is world renowned for its public healthcare and education.
-As a resident you're entisecurity agency and TE-Toimisto, the unemploytled to many of those same benefits.
-But you ment agency.
-Some may say you don't need need to sign up.
-You're not automatically inyour bank account to register but if you have it, cluded in the system. you can receive your benefits sooner.
+Once you have 1) your residence permit 2) your registered address and 3) your bank account you can register with Kela, the Finnish social security agency and TE-Toimisto, the unemployment agency.
+Some may say you don't need your bank account to register but if you have it, you can receive your benefits sooner.